Climate change is happening. And it's happening at an accelerating pace - faster than the original projections calculated.

 The urban climate analysis includes - in addition to a comprehensive results report including recommendations - the following maps:

-- Theme maps (building volume, cold air and ventilation) provide the basis for the climate analysis map and the planning advice map.
+- Thematic maps (building volumes, cold air and ventilation) provide the basis for the climate analysis map and the planning information map.

-- The Climate analysis map contains a synopsis of the climate phenomena relevant in the urban area and their spatial distribution.
-In order to do justice to the extreme topography of Innsbruck, the climatope "Reizklima" was developed.
-This high mountain climate is characterized by short summers and long and cold winters.
-Its importance lies in the interaction with the valley areas via the cold air conduction paths during warm summer nights.
-The Sill gorge and the course of the Sill through the city also represent a special structure; they form a fresh air corridor that reaches far into the city.
-These are just a few of the special features of the climate analysis map now available.
+- The Climate analysis map contains an overview of the climate phenomena relevant to the urban area and their spatial distribution.
+In order to do justice to Innsbruck's extreme topography, the "stimulating climate" climatope was developed.
+This high mountain climate is characterized by short summers and long, cold winters.
+Its significance lies in the interaction with the valley locations via the cold air channels during warm summer nights.
+The Sill gorge and the course of the Sill through the city also represent a special structure; they form a fresh air corridor that extends far into the city.
+These are just some of the special features of this climate analysis map.

-- The Planning Advice Map evaluates the partly complex urban climatic functions.
-Thus, the climatic sensitivity of different areas can be determined and their value spatially assigned.
-The resulting recommendations and hints aim at improving climatic conditions, coordinating future urban developments and mitigating the effects of the predicted climate change as far as possible.
+- The Planning information map evaluates the partly complex urban climatic functions.
+In this way, the climatic sensitivity of different areas can be determined and their value spatially assigned.
+The resulting recommendations and information are aimed at improving climatic conditions, coordinating future urban developments and mitigating the effects of predicted climate change as far as possible.

-The planning notes map was divided into six categories: two categories are compensation areas, which are areas worthy of protection due to cold air.
-Four categories concern partially or completely built-up settlement areas, which are designated with more or less thermal load.
-For all categories, there are concrete recommendations with a mix of proposed measures. - Scenario maps: For a climate-conscious, sustainable urban development it is not only necessary to react to the actual situation, but also to consider the expected changes.
-For this purpose, scenario maps were created for Innsbruck, which show the effects of future urban development and the predicted climate change until 2100 in a striking way:
+The planning information map was divided into six categories: two categories are compensation areas, which are areas worthy of protection due to the cold air.
+Four categories concern partially or completely built-up settlement areas, which are designated with more or less thermal pollution.
+There are specific recommendations with a mix of proposed measures for all categories. - Scenario maps: For climate-conscious, sustainable urban development, it is not only necessary to react to the current situation, but also to take expected changes into account.
+To this end, scenario maps were drawn up for Innsbruck to illustrate the effects of future urban development and the predicted climate change up to 2100:

-- Urban development "strong focus on climate change adaptation" in relation to the actual state climate and the climate forecast RCP 8.5
+- Urban development "strong focus on climate change adaptation" in relation to the current climate and the climate forecast RCP 8 .5

-Improving the quality of life and protecting vulnerable groups
+Improving quality of life and protecting vulnerable groups

-In order to keep the quality of life high - despite the already noticeable and unavoidable impacts of climate change - climate change adaptation is necessary on a city-wide and strategic level.
+In order to maintain a high quality of life - despite the already noticeable and unavoidable effects of climate change - climate change adaptation is necessary at a city-wide and strategic level.

-The results of the urban climate analysis underline the importance of (cold) airways for night cooling.
-Even though the number of heat days is increasing, the city of Innsbruck does not (yet) record a significant increase in tropical nights.
-Nights when the minimum temperature does not drop below 20°C are considered to be particularly stressful for the human organism.
+The results of the urban climate analysis underline the importance of (cold) airways for night-time cooling.
+Even though the number of hot days is increasing, the city of Innsbruck has not (yet) recorded a significant increase in tropical nights.
+Nights when the minimum temperature does not fall below 20°C are considered to be particularly stressful for the human organism.

-Vulnerable groups such as elderly and impaired persons or small children are particularly affected.
-It is important to protect these groups and to implement measures such as building structures at an early stage, but also to expand public relations work and early warning systems.
+Vulnerable groups such as elderly and impaired people or small children are particularly affected.
+They need to be protected and measures such as building structures need to be put in place at an early stage, as well as public relations work and early warning systems need to be expanded.

 Outlook